Go Back

 Instructions

-Marinate the Shrimp: Place the peeled and deveined shrimp in a bowl and cover them with buttermilk.
-Let it sit in the refrigerator for at least 30 minutes.
+Marinate the Shrimp: In a bowl, mix the peeled and deveined shrimp with buttermilk.
+Allow it to marinate in the refrigerator for at least 30 minutes.

-Set Up the Breading Station: In a separate bowl, mix together flour, cornmeal, Cajun seasoning, garlic powder, cayenne pepper, salt, and pepper.
+Prepare the Breading: In a separate large bowl, whisk together the flour, cornmeal, Cajun seasoning, garlic powder, paprika, cayenne pepper, salt, and pepper.

-Fry the Shrimp: In a deep skillet or frying pan, heat about 2 inches of vegetable oil to 350°F (175°C).
-Carefully add the breaded shrimp in batches, ensuring not to overcrowd the pan.
-Fry for about 2-3 minutes on each side or until golden brown and crispy.
-Use a slotted spoon to transfer the shrimp to a paper towel-lined plate to drain excess oil.
+Fry the Shrimp: Carefully add the coated shrimp to the hot oil in batches, ensuring not to crowd the pan.
+Fry for about 2-3 minutes or until golden brown and crispy.
+Remove with a slotted spoon and drain on paper towels.